Angular-Bootcamp/CodeChallenge-Skeleton/README.md

 ## Primary objective

-What's the primary objective of the challenge?
+Describe the primary objective here.

 **Example**: The primary objective of this challenge is to *"summary"*, so the user can *"description"*.

-## Secondary objectives
+## Secondary objectives (optional)

-What's the secondary objective(s) of the challenge?
+Describe the secondary objective(s) here.
+Here's an example:

-**Example**: The secondary objectives of this challenge are:
+The secondary objectives of this challenge are:

 * Use a spcific datatype (json, xml, etc).
 * Use controllers in AngularJS.
 * Understand the filter process.
+* .
 * ...

 ## Workstation